mckinsey/vizro/vizro-core/docs/pages/user-guides/data.md

 ### Parametrize data loading

-You can supply arguments to your dynamic data loading function that can be modified from the dashboard.
+You can give arguments to your dynamic data loading function that can be modified from the dashboard.
 For example:

 - To load different versions of the same data.
 - To handle big data you can use an argument that controls the amount of data that is loaded.
 This effectively pre-filters data before it reaches the Vizro dashboard.